-For those of my readers who didn’t make it to the flyertalk Hyatt London Do 2014 at the London Hyatt Churchill – I think the only event of it’s kind which is literally drizzled in points, prizes and freebees for every guest – I thought I would share taster of the weekend’s fun with you.
+For those of my readers who didn’t make it to the Flyertalk Event DO 2014 at the London Hyatt Churchill – I think the only event of its kind which is drizzled in points, prizes and freebies for every guest – I thought I would share a taste of the weekend’s fun with you.

-This was the third flyertalk Hyatt London Do and perhaps the most successful.
-As with previous years, the event was for 3 nights on the last weekend in October starting with a welcome champagne reception and finishing with a gala dinner.
-New for this year was a choice of tasting sessions on the Saturday, a wonderful dinner in a Masonic Temple and a behind-the-scenes tour of London City Airport.
+This was the third FlyerTalk Hyatt London Do and perhaps the most successful.
+As with previous years, the event was for 3 nights on the last weekend in October, starting with a welcome champagne reception and finishing with a gala dinner.
+New for this year was a choice of tasting sessions on Saturday, a wonderful dinner in a Masonic Temple, and a behind-the-scenes tour of London City Airport.

 Thursday – Champagne Reception

-To kick-off the flyertalk Hyatt London Do weekend and welcome all attendees to the event and the hotel, the Hyatt Regency generously sponsored a champagne reception on the first evening.
-In addition to free-flow champagne, soft drinks and water, a range of canapés were served.
-Staff were incredibly generous with top-ups and a good time was had by all.
+To kick off the FlyerTalk Hyatt London Do weekend and welcome all attendees to the event and the hotel, the Hyatt Regency generously sponsored a champagne reception on the first evening.
+In addition to free-flow champagne, soft drinks, and water, a range of canapés was served.
+The staff were incredibly generous with top-ups, and a good time was had by all.

 Friday – LCY Tour

-The Friday morning American Express focus groups enabled a number of attendees to make suggestions for an ideal credit card for travellers.
-Afterwards, a group of 18 Flyertalkers made their way to London City Airport.
+The Friday morning American Express focus groups enabled several attendees to make suggestions for an ideal credit card for travelers.
+Afterward, a group of 18 Flyertalkers made their way to London City Airport.
 Convenient to reach from Central London (by DLR), City Airport offers a much quicker and more efficient airport experience than alternatives – see a longer write-up of the tour here.

-After being met by the knowledgable and friendly Chris Shields, we were led through the airport and shown in detail the behind-the-scene processes that make this airport such a joy for rapid transit in and out of London.
-Although small, the facilities are high-tech with crowd control monitoring the passage of each individual flyer through each stage (check-in, security etc).
-The long-term aim is to link in with online services, so that you will know exactly how long your journey through and to the airport will take, minimising wasted minutes.
-After being granted entry to the security control room, we were taken through the departure lounge and onto the tarmac – actually close enough to touch the planes!
-Lastly came the highlight of our tour – speeding down the runway in a bus to watch a number of landings and take-offs with the spectacular London city skyline behind.
+After being met by the knowledgable and friendly Chris Shields, we were led through the airport and shown the behind-the-scenes processes that make this airport such a joy for rapid transit in and out of London.
+Although small, the facilities are high-tech, with crowd control monitoring the passage of each flyer through each stage (check-in, security, etc.).
+The long-term aim is to link in with online services so that you will know exactly how long your journey through and to the airport will take, minimizing wasted minutes.
+After being granted entry to the security control room, we were taken through the departure lounge and onto the tarmac – close enough to touch the planes!
+Lastly came the highlight of our tour – speeding down the runway in a bus to watch several landings and take-offs with the spectacular London city skyline behind.

 Dinner in the Andaz’s Temple

-Another first for 2014 was a night hosted by the Andaz London Liverpool Street, with whom we negotiated a very favourable rate for the evening.
+Another first for 2014 was a night hosted by the Andaz London Liverpool Street, with whom we negotiated a very favorable rate for the evening.
 On arrival, attendees were served a welcome Bellini in the Catch Restaurant lounge before being treated to a tour of the hotel.
 This finished in the anteroom of Temple, one of the event spaces.
 Incredibly, this is an actual Masonic Temple – still in use today.
-Although built in 1912, the temple remained unknown, hidden behind panelling in the old Great Eastern Hotel until Hyatt’s renovations in 1990.
-Only discrepancies in the hotel plan led to the discovery of a hollow chamber, which turned out to be this beautiful wood-panelled marble-floored temple, complete with thrones and a pipe organ.
+Although built-in 1912, the temple remained unknown, hidden behind the paneling in the old Great Eastern Hotel until Hyatt’s renovations in 1990.
+Only discrepancies in the hotel plan led to the discovery of a hollow chamber, which turned out to be this beautiful wood-paneled marble-floored temple, complete with thrones and a pipe organ.

 American Express Gala Dinner

-The evening started with a Pol Roger champagne reception – Winston Churchill’s favourite champagne.
+The evening started with a Pol Roger champagne reception – Winston Churchill’s favorite champagne.
 We then moved into the beautiful Library Suite for our delicious 3-course dinner.
-Starters of cured scallop, goat’s cheese tart or crushed peppercorn beef loin were followed by mains of rack of lamb, herb-steamed halibut or spinach and ricotta ravioli.
-Those with a sweet tooth were delighted by the choice of desserts – chocolate fondant or winter berry clafoutis.
+Starters of cured scallop, goat’s cheese tart, or crushed peppercorn beef loin were followed by mains of rack of lamb, herb-steamed halibut or spinach, and ricotta ravioli.
+Those with a sweet tooth were delighted by choice of desserts – chocolate fondant or winterberry clafoutis.
 There was a great atmosphere on the night, which continued into the small hours in the Churchill Bar.

-Once coffee and petit fours were served, we started our presentation, highlighting the event sponsors and giving a pre-taste of the goody bags available for each attendee (many thanks to AMEX, Clinique, Darling Spuds, Rococo Chocolates, Sugru and Jing).
+Once the coffee and petit fours were served, we started our presentation, highlighting the event sponsors and giving a pre-taste of the goody bags available for each attendee (many thanks to AMEX, Clinique, Darling Spuds, Rococo Chocolates, Sugru, and Jing).

 Prize draw & Auction

 After a brief introduction to next year’s event in Vietnam, we continued with the prize draw.
-For the first time, we decided to auction the prize of 2 nights in the Hyatt London which alone raised £500 for HUSK Cambodia.
+For the first time, we decided to auction the prize of 2 nights in the Hyatt London, which alone raised £500 GBP for HUSK Cambodia.

-Other prizes included vouchers for Hyatts in Paris, Mainz, Muscat, Shanghai, Tokyo, Goa, New Mexico, Da Nang, Vienna, Abu Dhabi and the Maldives.
-The star prize was a stay at the Park Hyatt Siem Reap, a private tour of Kompheim in Siem Reap and both a suite upgrade and massage in Singapore.
+Other prizes included vouchers for Hyatts in Paris, Mainz, Muscat, Shanghai, Tokyo, Goa, New Mexico, Da Nang, Vienna, Abu Dhabi, and the Maldives.
+The star prize was a stay at the Park Hyatt Siem Reap, a private tour of Kompheim in Siem Reap, and a suite upgrade and massage in Singapore.

-Many thanks to all the hotels who donated such wonderful prizes to the flyertalk Hyatt London Do and allowed us to raise enough money to build 2 new homes in Siem Reap, provide food and clean water for a number of families, changing the lives of many people living in poverty in Cambodia.
+Many thanks to all the hotels who donated such wonderful prizes to the Flyertalk Hyatt London Do and allowed us to raise enough money to build 2 new homes in Siem Reap, provide food and clean water for many families, changing the lives of many people living in poverty in Cambodia.

-The evening dissolved into a warm, fuzzy blur of alcohol fuelled merriment and post prize draw euphoria, many socialised in small groups and the hospitality of The Churchill Bar was enjoyed until the staff patience expired.
+The evening dissolved into a warm, fuzzy blur of alcohol-fuelled merriment and post prize draw euphoria, many socialized in small groups, and the hospitality of The Churchill Bar was enjoyed until the staff’s patience expired.